Includes a variety of resources of interest to

 Postpartum Support International (formerly Depression After Delivery), run by volunteers, is "dedicated to helping women suffering from perinatal mood and anxiety disorders, including postpartum depression"; they also work "to educate family, friends and healthcare providers so that moms and moms-to-be can get the support they need and recover."
 PSI's Massachusetts resource guide lists a warmline (866-472-1897), support coordinators, support groups, and emergency numbers.

 Early Intervention (EI) is a state-provided service to families of kids under three who have, or are at risk for, developmental disabilities.
 Services may consist of home visits, playgroups, parent support groups, and visits to certain providers; they are often coordinated by community EI programs.
 (Minuteman EI in Concord, for example, serves children in Acton, Bedford, Boxboro, Carlisle, Concord, Lincoln, Littleton, Maynard, and Stow.
-Speech therapists from Minuteman made home visits to one of our sons — at no cost — for a year.)
+Speech therapists from Minuteman made home visits to one of our children — at no cost — for a year.)
 For more information about EI, talk to your pediatrician.

 Family TIES of Massachusetts provides "parent-to-parent support, information and referral services, and workshops to ensure that parents feel confident in caring for your children with special needs."
 They offer an online directory of resources for Massachusetts families with special-needs kids.